 Many of the subjects, including the poster presentations, at this wide ranging fascinating event involved matters that farmers, gamekeepers, wildlife wardens, foresters and land managers deal with on a daily basis.
 Practitioners at grass root level, thirsty for guidance at the front line of conservation.

 I loved all of it.
 I wanted to call, write about, tweet to as many as possible outside the building.
-Was there a firewall preventing me or is some of this about ‘ownership’ and ‘values’?
-Sticking to our tribal social media scientific community rather defeated the BES President’s call to use the Twitter hashtag (#BEScci) to extend the impact of the meeting beyond the room.
+Was there a firewall preventing me?
+Or is this subversively more about ‘ownership’ and ‘values’?
+Staying safe within our tribal social media scientific community rather defeated the BES President’s call to use the Twitter hashtag (#BEScci) to extend the impact of the meeting beyond the room.

-If evidence from ecological scientists can help inform gamekeepers and wildlife wardens to save the curlew, let’s get on with working directly with them rather than waste too much time improving links with short term politically office-bound gatekeeper-guarded policy makers.
+If evidence from ecological scientists can help inform gamekeepers and wildlife wardens to save the curlew, let’s get on with gaining trust and working directly with them.
+Are we wasting time seeking to build ‘hotlinks’ to short-term office-bound gatekeeper-guarded policy makers?

 For me, lack of the social element – I don’t mean the excellent coffee breaks as which we buttonholed, networked or chatted with various attendees – was the less fashionable social science.
-Sticking my hand up anyway when they asked how many social scientists were in the room, I counted myself in.
-Partly to bolster numbers towards a handful and partly because I’m a conservation-science-loving conservationist utilising ‘skills’ (including use of psychology) to communicate trade-offs and synergies between farmers, engineers, land users, and ecologists.
+Sticking my hand up when they asked how many social scientists were in the room, I counted myself in.
+Partly to bolster numbers towards a handful and partly because I’m a conservation-science-loving conservationist utilising psychological skills to communicate trade-offs and synergies between farmers, engineers, land users, and ecologists.

 I wonder if we can get away from the idea that ecological science evidence-led policy as the panacea for conservation?
 Is social science perceived as an inconvenience that muddies ecological science?
 So then, let us be braver in seeking to be evidence-informed by science and then us roll up our sleeves to help interpret how scientific – both negative and positive results – are framed within moral, political, socioeconomic and ethical parameters.

-There was shy shuffling in the room when we were told to get on telly, shout about it, generate debate – but then be ready to engage as robustly as the evidence supports your science.
+There was shy shuffling in the room when we were told to get on telly, shout about it, generate debate – but then be ready to engage robustly on the evidence supporting the science.
 It can get rough.
-‘Offence is not a defence’ when you are under John Humphry-style scrutiny – especially when critical peer review is a keystone to ecological science research.
+‘Offence is not a defence’ when you are under John Humphry-style scrutiny.
+No excuses really, as critical peer review is a keystone to uncertain ecological science research.

-I don’t know what other BES events have been like, but this vibrant symposium was stuffed full of vital information, topical talks, piercing questions (more time for questions, less slides please) and presentations laden with provocation – I’m not sure how many of the audience twigged some of the scientifically bland but populist explosive material.
+This vibrant symposium was stuffed full of information, topical talks, piercing questions (more time for questions, less slides please) and presentations laden with provocation.
+I’m not sure how many of the audience twigged some of the scientifically bland but populist explosive material.
 To me they were an obvious wake-up call to start adapting to future change by closing the gap in seeking to meet more often in neutral spaces.

 Let’s work harder at opening up the social aspect of the complex intrinsic interaction between ‘trust, values and relationships’ within science today.

 [A version of this was first published in BES’s Bulletin magazine May 2016, updated Jan 2021 – links to come]